-Have you ever opening several tabs on Google Chrome and when back on the first tab, it refreshes automatically?
+Have you ever opened several tabs on Google Chrome and when back on the first tab, it refreshes automatically?

 This means the deleted page has to be reloaded once you go back — consuming more internet bandwidth and computer power.
 Luckily, you can disable this feature if you wish.

-It’s even recommended for a device with a decent amount of memory.
+It’s recommended practice for a device with a decent amount of memory.
 So, check out this guide!

 UPDATE: Tab Discarding option is no longer available in Chrome 75 and above since it was an experimental feature.
 Visit Chrome Support Forum for more information.

 1. Visit chrome://flags/#automatic-tab-discarding via address bar.

 2. On the Automatic tab discarding section, select Disabled by the drop-down menu.